-Step 1: Information on total number of households residing within the project boundary shall be collected from official records.
-A list of households displaced as a result of project shall be prepared from the data collected from the official sources or project database.
+Step 1: Information on total number of households residing within the project boundary shall be

 Step 2: Information on the tenure status, type of pre-project land use, average area of households under the pre-project land use shall be collected and recorded.
 If data from official records on land use are not available, household survey data shall be used to supplement the relevant data to assess the land use patterns and land use change.